fisal77/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

  - AWS Account
      - You can create an AWS account by signing up [here](https://aws.amazon.com/#).

+## Storing Environment variables

+Create a file named `.env_file` and save both `JWT_SECRET` and `LOG_LEVEL` into `.env_file`.
+These environment variables will run locally in your container.
+Here, we do not need the export command, just an equals sign:

+` JWT_SECRET='myjwtsecret'`
+` LOG_LEVEL=DEBUG`

+This `.env_file` is only for the purposes of running the container locally, you do not want to push it into the Github or other public repositories.
+You can prevent this by adding it to your `.gitignore `file, which will cause git to ignore it.
+To safely store and use secrets in the cloud, use a secure solution such as AWS’s parameter store.

 ## Project Steps

 Completing the project involves several steps: